exoego/rspec-openapi/README.md

 rspec-openapi tries to keep manual modifications as much as possible when generating specs.
 You can directly edit `doc/openapi.yaml` as you like without spoiling the automatic generation capability.

+## TODO

+1. Basic specs to make it browsable on Redoc
+2. Know routed path from method / path (Rails-specific)
+3. Get request params
+4. Reducing the amount of Resource class duplications: Especially cursor-based pagination? (requires manual edit?)
+5. Represent a list of resources properly (do we need type merge from the beginning, or just pick the first element?)

+## Design notes about missing features

+* Delete obsoleted endpoints
+  * Give up, or at least make the feature optional?
+  * Running all to detect obsoleted endpoints is sometimes not realistic anyway.
+* Guess "required" and "non-nullable"
+  * required → optional, non-nullable → nullable are obvious merges.
+  * But is it reasonable to generate required and non-nullable automatically, often from a single spec?
+Should we leave it for manual changes?
+* Intelligent merges
+  * To maintain both automated changes and manual edits, the schema merge needs to be intelligent.
+  * We'll just deep-merge schema for now, but if a resource class is renamed, maybe merges should be rerouted to the renamed class.

 ## Links

 Existing RSpec plugins which have OpenAPI integration: